 Many addicts choose, either after detox or after some level of inpatient or outpatient treatment, to continue to receive counseling or therapeutic services after, which can still be considered a type of rehab.
 Because of the wide variation of these programs, there’s no way to judge them on any merits.
 If an addict responds well to one-on-one psychiatric treatment or family therapy, they will likely succeed, but if an addict isn’t invested, there is little support for them outside of group meetings or therapy sessions.

 Outpatient Treatment Programs

 Outpatient treatment programs involve some level of on-site treatment with the aspect of residency.
 That is, patients, come to the facility for detox and other services, but don’t stay there 24 hours a day.
 First, there is a lot of variability in programs that refer to themselves as outpatient rehabs.
-If the services offered are insufficient, a facility’s results are likely to be insufficient, but if an outpatient center offers comprehensive treatment, or better yet, is used as part of a continuum of care after inpatient treatment is complete, outpatient rehab facilities can be a great, more affordable solution for patients committed to their own recovery.
+If the services offered are insufficient, a facility’s results are likely to be inadequate.
+However, if an outpatient center provides comprehensive treatment— or better yet, is used as part of a continuum of care after inpatient treatment is complete— it can be a great, more affordable solution for patients committed to their own recovery.

 Rehab in Correctional Facilities

 Rehab programs have been made so widely available that some even exist in the most unexpected places— like prisons.
 Today, most correctional facilities have addiction recovery programs set in place for drug users who are serving sentences.
 Generally speaking, incarcerated drug addicts can undergo rehab in the form of 12-step programs, full addiction treatment schedules, or other any other options available in the facility.